onif914/lab/README.md

 ```
 char ship[11] = ".........." //10 dots
 ```
-* Actually, if defining 10 and print it out,  the result will be 10 dots with a wierd character at the end"..........@"
+* Actually, if defining 10 and print it out,  the result will be 10 dots with a weird character at the end"..........@"

 ## 2.in this code, function names:
 ### initBoard() --- generateRandomNum(void);